 - Opportunity to travel and work remotely

-- Freedom to take a coffee break when you want … you get the picture.
+- Also, the freedom to take a coffee break when you want … you get the picture.

 What is right for you?

 Before you start applying take a step back and work out what is best for you.
-You need to find a remote job that is suitable for both your career and your lifestyle.
+You need to find a remote job that is suitable for both your career, your home life, and your lifestyle.

 What should I take into consideration?

 When looking to find a remote job you should consider the following:

 - Can you deal with the isolation?